irenelizleny/cafe_management_system/README.md

 The program ensures accuracy in billing and efficiency in data management, eliminating manual calculations and reducing errors.

+The Café de Velours – Café Management and Billing System is an effort in digitalizing café operations.
+The primary goal of creating a strong, digital, and easy-to-use system for running a small café was achieved.
+The system utilizes Python for its core program logic and MySQL to securely store all necessary menu and order data, creating a program that manages the entire process from menu viewing to final bill generation.

+Overall, the Café de Velours stands as an example of how coding and database management can be used to facilitate café operations.
+It is a solid, reliable program that offers significant potential for future development, such as integrating a web-based ordering page or connecting to external payment hardware.
+The project successfully proves that effective management tools can be constructed using fundamental programming and database technology.

 SOFTWARE AND HARDWARE REQUIREMENTS

 This section details the minimum essential components required for the successful running of the program Café de Velours – Café Management and Billing System.